freeCodeCamp/guide/pages/docs/certificates-guide/set-front-family-of-an-element/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Set Front Family of an Element"
+title: "Set Front Family of an Element"
+parent: "certificates-guide"
 ---

 Font family is controlled by the `font-family` CSS attribute, like this `h1 {font-family: Sans-serif;}`